5 Practices to Getting You Started with Data Driven Marketing Campaigns

 Start with Demographics

 While you may want to come up with your best offer and blast it to your audience all at once, you must take into account the personal characteristics of your customer base.
 Personalizing your message so that customers with common characteristics get the offer that best matches their needs is critical to long term success.
-That’s were data driven campaigns start – with segmentation.
+That’s were data-driven marketing campaigns start – with segmentation.
 It’s where the complete picture of your target markets starts to form.

 Digital marketers need to collect every possible piece of data on the people they come into contact with – age, gender, location, income, family structure, preferences, sizes, social activity, etc. By analyzing demographic data, you can build a strong framework for any campaign.
 It’s important to know that data characteristics for segmentation may change based on the type of business.